 Once all other controls have been set to values chosen to match a particular investment, other choices of the "

-events per year" slider should be tried, attempting to match the calculated net return, in red or blue, to that reported for the particular investment.
-This can assist the investor in managing the account.
+events per year" slider can be tried, attempting to match the calculated net return, in red or blue, to that reported for the particular investment.
+The program can also compute the exact value of

 A common retirement account marketing strategy that can increase but obfuscate expense rates is to offer a portfolio of funds targeting different investment categories or market sectors.
 A portfolio account requires the investor to pay management expenses for several funds instead of just one.
 In such cases, this Demonstration can be used to evaluate expenses for each fund separately.
 Information for each fund can be found online by using the fund's ticker symbol (e.g. VFINX) to be sure you have located the correct fund.